 CDSS at Timber Ridge is a wonderful week of connecting with traditions and rituals, while building community with new and old friends.
 The culture of participation and involvement is contagious!
 We have a great program for adults, children, families and young adults featuring a mix of English and American dance, border morris, clog, song, music, arts and crafts, nature walks and more.
 Adults can participate in their classes all day, while children enjoy age-appropriate dance and music options.
-We will add details as they become available.

 The teaching/calling staff is entertaining and inspiring, the musicians are superb and the schedule allows you to do as much as you could possibly want.
 In addition to classes, there are two all community gatherings (morning and evening) where we share stories, songs and talents.
 There is time during the day for a nature walk, swimming, canoeing and hanging out with friends.
 After dinner, we parade to the hall for a community dance which includes everyone in the fun.
 The evening dances combine English and contra, with bedtimes for the younger ones at appropriate intervals and adult dancing into the night.
 After the dance, there is always a late night activity which gives everyone a chance to shine and play.

 On the last day, we have show and tell, a big parade, a pool party and lots of dancing.
 We would love to have you come to join in our week of traditions, making them yours as well.

 |11:30-12:15||All Camp Gathering with songs, singing, games and stories|